sirEven/locast/README.md

 - Implement additional exchanges
 - Implement additional storage technologies, if desired
 - Improve code quality and maintainability
-- Help each other out and have great time adding features :)
+- Help each other out and have a great time adding features :-)

 ## Branches
 There are two branches: